ISGNeuroTeam/DTCD-EventSystem/README.md

 ## Deployment

-Create build package, then move archive to __plugins__ folder on DTCD server and unpack it with the following commands:
+Create build package, then move archive to **plugins** folder on DTCD server and unpack it with the following commands:

 ```
-tar -zxf DTCD-EventSystem-*.tar.gz ./DTCD-EventSystem
+tar -zxf DTCD-EventSystem-*.tar.gz
-mv ./DTCD-EventSystem/EventSystem.js ./
-rm -rf DTCD-EventSystem
 ```

-After unpacking the build package, remove or delete it from __plugins__ folder, for example:
+After unpacking the build package, remove or delete it from **plugins** folder, for example:

 ```
 rm DTCD-EventSystem-*.tar.gz
 ```